frctl/fractal/docs/guides/dynamic-context.md

 };
 ```

 It's also worth noting that files in this format are imported by Fractal as a Node modules.
-The handy thing about this is that it means that you can `require` whichever files, libraries and NPM modules you like to use in generating your component's preview data.
+The handy thing about this is that it means that you can `require` whichever files, libraries and NPM modules you like to use in generating your component's preview data.-->